danielfett/draft-dpop/main.md

 The DPoP proof MUST include the `ath` claim with a valid hash of the associated access token.

+Binding the token value to the proof in this way prevents a calculated proof to be used with multiple different access token values across different requests.
+For example, if a client holds tokens bound to two different resource owners, AT1 and AT2, and uses the same key when talking to the AS, it's possible that these tokens could be swapped.
+Without the `ath` field to bind it, a captured signature applied to AT1 could be replayed with AT2 instead, changing the rights and access of the intended request.
+This same substitution prevention remains for rotated access tokens within the same combination of client and resource owner -- a rotated token value would require the calculation of a new proof.

+The resource server is required to calculate the hash of the token value presented and verify that it is the same as the hash value in the `ath` field as described in (#checking).
+Since the `ath` field value is covered by the DPoP proof's signature, its inclusion strongly binds the access token value to the holder of the key used to generate the signature.

+Note that the `ath` field alone does not prevent replay of the DPoP proof or provide strong binding to the request in which the proof is presented, and it is still important to check the time window of the proof as well as the included message parameters such as `htm` and `htu`.

 ## The DPoP Authentication Scheme {#http-auth-scheme}

 A DPoP-bound access token is sent using the `Authorization` request